sualeh/What-a-Character/src/main/slides/what-a-character.md

 ## Precomposed Characters

-- **Combining mark** - modeled as a character, intended to modify other characters - for example, diacritical marks and accents
-    For example, **e + ̆  = ĕ**
+- **Combining mark** - modeled as a character, but modifies other characters, such as diacritical marks and accents For example, **e + ̆  = ĕ**
-- **Precomposed character** - may typically represent a letter with a diacritical mark For example, **é = e + ́**
+- **Precomposed character** - typically a letter with a diacritical mark For example, **é = e + ́**

 Precomposed characters may need to be normalized into combining characters for sorting and processing.